-Two undergraduate programs that lead to the Bachelor of Science degree are available: biomedical laboratory science, and clinical laboratory sciences.
+Three undergraduate programs that lead to the Bachelor of Science degree are available: biomedical laboratory science, clinical laboratory sciences, and medical laboratory science.
 These programs are designed to meet the professional needs of graduates entering a highly regulated and rapidly changing technological environment and to prepare students for continuing professional education and advanced study beyond the bachelor's degree.